-Your task is to develop an Event B model to control an elevator respecting the requirements presented in Section 2, according to the signals read from the buttons.
+Your task is to develop an Event B model to control an elevator respecting the requirements presented in Section 2, according to the signals received from the buttons.
 Use invariants to capture these requirements when possible.
+For the requirements that you cannot translate into an invariant, please describe how they were taken care of, either in one document / slides, or directly in the comments of the model.
 You can decide whether to perform model refinement or not.
 All the proof obligations that Rodin generates should be proven or reviewed.
-You should prove absence of deadlocks.
+You should prove the absence of deadlocks.

-If you think the requirements are insufficient (for example, if you believe that some conditions are missing), you are free to suggest new requirements as long as they are reasonable, do not contradict other requirements or they do not severely limit the functionality of the system.
-Likewise, any simplification you may want to introduce will have to be motivated in the presentation you will prepare.
+If you think the requirements are insufficient (for example, if you believe that some conditions are missing), you are free to suggest new requirements as long as they are reasonable, do not contradict other requirements, and they do not severely limit the functionality of the system.
+Any simplification you may want to introduce will have to be motivated and explained.
+Excessive simplification may lead to a reduction in the maximum grade attainable.